Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

-The fact that implies that the following numeric condition is satisfied: This guarantees that Since $[F:\QQ]$ is also the length of our complexes computing coherent cohomology, Lemma 6.2 of \cite{CG} implies that the patched complex $P_\infty^{\square,\ast}$ is a \emph{projective} resolution of its top-degree cohomology.
-In particular we have an isomorphism of $R_p$-modules:
+The fact that implies that the following numerical condition is satisfied: This guarantees that Since $g$ is also the length of our complexes computing coherent cohomology, \cite[Lemma~6.2]{CG} implies that the patched complex $P_\infty^{\square,\ast}$ is a \emph{projective} resolution of its top-degree cohomology.
+In particular we have an isomorphism of $R_p^\square$-modules: